kubernetes/website/content/zh/docs/concepts/overview/what-is-kubernetes.md

 <!--
 * **Secret and configuration management**
-Kubernetes lets you store and manage sensitive information, such as passwords, OAuth tokens, and ssh keys.
+Kubernetes lets you store and manage sensitive information, such as passwords, OAuth tokens, and Secure Shell Protocol (SSH) keys.
 You can deploy and update secrets and application configuration without rebuilding your container images, and without exposing secrets in your stack configuration.
 -->
 * **密钥与配置管理**